KidWizardOfTheWeb/ReaperCo.ModManager/README.md

 4. In the settings tab, use the triple dot buttons to set your directories to the following:
 - **Mods Directory** - Set to the folder created in step 2.
 - **Dolphin Directory** - Set to the root of your Dolphin build (the folder where `dolphin.exe`/`dolphintool.exe` exists).
-- **Textures Directory** - WIP, non-functional for now.
-You can set this to your `User/Load/Textures` path in Dolphin for now if you want.
+- **Modules Directory** - WIP, non-functional for now.
+In the future, we will support external scripts being connected to RCMM for any purpose.

 <img width="789" height="363" alt="image" src="https://github.com/user-attachments/assets/a5e4dccf-2d26-43f1-8ff9-5138f19a3c46" />
 <br></br>